VictoriaMetrics/VictoriaMetrics/docs/anomaly-detection/README.md

 * Follow the [`#anomaly-detection`](https://victoriametrics.com/blog/tags/anomaly-detection/) tag in our blog

 ## Product Updates
-Stay up-to-date with the latest improvements and features in VictoriaMetrics Anomaly Detection by following our [blog post series](https://victoriametrics.com/blog/victoriamerics-anomaly-detection-updates-2024-q1-2/).
+Stay up-to-date with the latest improvements and features in VictoriaMetrics Anomaly Detection, and the rest of our products on our [blog](https://victoriametrics.com/blog/tags/product-updates/).

 ## Frequently Asked Questions (FAQ)
 Got questions about VictoriaMetrics Anomaly Detection?
 Chances are, we've got the answers ready for you.